huronOS/neoSaris/README.md

 ### Codeforces

-Currently, Saris is integrated with the [Codeforces API](https://codeforces.com/apiHelp).
+Currently, neoS4RiS is integrated with the [Codeforces API](https://codeforces.com/apiHelp).
 This integration will let you access the contests API and parse its responses to the Saris format, allowing you to unfreeze the standing.

 #### Public Contests